Anello Mouthpieces

 Emil Anello

-Emil Anello, a professional musician from his teenage years in the 1930s to his passing in 2010, played clarinet, alto and tenor saxophone, flute, and sang with the chorus in the Florentine Opera Company.
+Emil Anello was a professional musician from his teenage years in the 1930s to his passing in 2010.
+He played clarinet, alto and tenor saxophone, flute, and sang with the chorus in the Florentine Opera Company.

 In 1965, Emil Anello began working professionally with mouthpieces.
 He learned the art of refacing mouthpieces from an early music teacher, Robert Miller, who refaced mouthpieces by hand.

-For several years to come, musicians requested his technical expertise for such services as restoring chipped mouthpieces, duplicating facings of legacy mouthpieces, and creating custom products with a variety of popular facings.
+For several years to come, musicians requested his technical expertise – first locally, then nationally, leading to his notoriety among musicians for his precision craft and knowledge.
+Emil Anello offered a variety of mouthpiece refacing services, such as restoring chipped mouthpieces, duplicating facings of legacy mouthpieces, and creating custom products with a variety of popular facings.

-Through decades of experience refacing hundreds of mouthpieces, Emil Anello learned the most popular facing specifications among musicians and in 1974, he designed a mouthpiece using a composite of these popular specifications.
+Through decades of experience refacing hundreds of mouthpieces, Emil Anello learned the most popular facing specifications among musicians.
+In 1974, he developed a new mouthpiece model using a composite of these popular specifications and produced the Anello Mouthpiece Clarinet and Saxophone Series.
+From the very beginning, these mouthpieces have been manufactured with the technical partnership of JJ Babbitt in small production batches of no more than 12 pieces.

 Emil Anello - Musician